longpth/ESP32-CAM-ObjectDetection/README.md

 ```bash
 python3 main.py
 ```
-Note: If your computer does not have GPU, update setting.ini by changing GPU = 0, or you can change like this to run the code in CPU
+Note: If your computer does not have GPU, update setting.ini by changing GPU = 0, or you can change like this to run the code in CPU.<br/>

+For use GPU, download the pretrained model [here](https://drive.google.com/file/d/13azCyG6wulYYfzFFTdpxxOx16kh6ysSg/view?usp=sharing) and place in the remote folder.